|

 HIV-specific entry and residence regulations for Cuba

-There are no restrictions for people with HIV/AIDS for short term stays of up to 3 months (tourist visa).
+There are no restrictions for people with HIV/AIDS for short-term stays of up to three months (tourist visa).

 An HIV test is mandatory for longer stays.
-An HIV test result must be presented upon application for a long term visa.
+An HIV test result must be presented upon application for a long-term visa.
 There are no controls at the border.
-The extension of a residency permit requires a negative test result.
+The extension of a residency permit requires a negative HIV test result.

 (Source: 2)